Snownee/Lychee/docs/docs/post-action.md

 ### Random (`random`)

-Randomly selects entries from an actions list to apply.
+Randomly selects entries from an action list to apply.
 Similar to loot table.

 !!! note "Format"